 We are an exempted company organized under the Companies Act.
-The rights of our stockholders, including those persons who will become stockholders in connection with the equity public offering, are governed by Bermuda law and our memorandum of association and byelaws.
+The rights of our stockholders, including those persons who will become stockholders in connection with this offering, are governed by Bermuda law and our memorandum of association and bye-laws.
 The Companies Act differs in some material respects from laws generally applicable to U.S. corporations and their stockholders.
 The following is a summary of material provisions of Bermuda law and our organizational documents not discussed above.